-We have just gained planning permission for the extension of a 1950s house that has been built to an individual design with some great Arts and Crafts design features.
-Our proposal which extends the property to the rear will add 80m2 of accommodation.
+We have just gained planning permission for the extension of a 1950s house that was built to an individual design with some great Arts and Crafts design features.
+Our proposal which extends the property to the rear will add 80m2 of accommodation over two floors.

 Our well thought through design and clear drawings and proposals presented no obstacles during the course of the planning application, with the planning office at Gosport Borough Council being able to approve the plans without delay under delegated powers.

-If you have a similar project in mind, give us a call or send us an email to start a conversation about your ideas.
+If you have a similar project in mind, visit our Contact page to start a conversation about your ideas.